grafana/loki/docs/sources/reference/api.md

 You can optionally attach [non-indexed labels]({{< relref "../get-started/labels/non-indexed-labels" >}}) to each log line by adding a JSON object to the end of the log line array.
 The JSON object must be a valid JSON object with string keys and string values.
-The JSON object must be the last element in the log line array.
-Here is an example of a log line with some non-indexed labels attached:
+The JSON object must be set immediately after the log line.
+Here is an example of a log entry with some non-indexed labels attached:

 ```
 "values": [